What Does a Medical Laboratory Technician Do?

 - Analyze various body fluids and record the findings

-- Study blood samples to, identifying blood type and compatibility
+- Study blood samples to identify blood type and compatibility

 - Operates laboratory analyzers in various departments, such as hematology, clinical chemistry, hemostasis, and immunohematology.

-- Use of a Laboratory Information System (LIS) to record clinical tests performed on patient’s sample.
+- Use of a Laboratory Information System (LIS) to record clinical tests performed on patient’s samples.

-- Provide immediately any critical values to Physician and/ or Nurse of patient’s laboratory tests.
+- Provide any critical value to the Physician and/ or Nurse of a patient.

 Yes: They all mean you have a 4-year Bachelor of Science degree to work within the laboratory.

-Depend on when you graduated is the name used.
-Most recently its Medical Laboratory Scientist (MLS)
+Depending on when you graduated is the name used.
+Most recently, its Medical Laboratory Scientist (MLS)

 What’s the Difference between a Medical Laboratory Technician (MLT) and a Medical Technologist (MT)/ Medical Laboratory Scientist (MLS)?